-(logic 0 = default, TX trigger level = 1)
+(logic 0 = default, TX trigger level = one)

+The FCTR Bits 6-7 are associated with these 2 bits by selecting one of the four tables.
+The 4 user selectable trigger levels in 4 tables are supported for compatibility reasons.
 These 2 bits set the trigger level for the transmit FIFO interrupt.
 The UART will issue a transmit interrupt when the number of characters in the FIFO falls below the selected trigger level, or when it gets empty in case that the FIFO did not get filled over the trigger level on last re-load.
-Table 15 below shows the selections.
+Table 14 below shows the selections.